webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 will only advance to next value once per instance.
 The default is `stepMode: 'vertex'` which advances once per vertex (and starts over for each instance).

 We have 2 buffers.
-The one that hold just `scale` is simple.
+The one that holds just `scale` is simple.
 Just like our first buffer that holds `position` it's 2 32 floats per vertex.

 Our other buffer holds `color` and `offset` and they're going to be interleaved in the data like this